Two AAP MLAs quit after being denied ticket for Feb 8 polls, one of them joins Cong

 Singh was replaced by former Congress councillor Rajkumari Dhillon who had joined the party with Mishra.
 Singh said he was disappointed with the party for denying him a ticket and nominating Dhillon.
 "Even during the Lok Sabha election, I raised my objection over alliance with the Congress and now they have brought in five people from Congress who are directly or indirectly associated with (anti-Sikh riots convict) Sajjan Kumar," he said.

-Earlier, AAP's Badarpur MLA N D Sharma, who quit the party earlier this month protesting against induction of Congress leaders into the party fold, had alleged that the party was selling tickets.
+Badarpur MLA N D Sharma, who quit the party protesting against induction of Congress leaders into the party fold, too had alleged that the party was selling tickets.
 Sharma too was dropped and AAP fielded Ram Singh Netaji, who joined the party from Congress, from the Badarpur seat.
-According to sources, Sharma is in talks to join the Bahujan Samaj Party.

 Shastri also said that he was upset with the party as it had not talked about the Citizenship Amendment Act (CAA) and NRC which triggered nation-wide protests.
 "I told him (Delhi Chief Minister Arvind Kejriwal) you are the only CM who had not talked about CAA and NRC.
 He did not even go to meet the students at JNU and Jamia Millia Islamia," he said.